James Honeyman-Scott: Equipment

 Just before joining the Pretenders, Honeyman-Scott used an Ibanez Gibson-Explorer style with an Electro-Harmonix Clone Theory pedal and Marshall amplifier in an attempt to emulate the Rickenbacker 12-string sound on songs by Elvis Costello and Nick Lowe (Guitar Player, 1981).
 Honeyman-Scott recorded most of his guitar parts for the Pretenders debut album using a Gibson ES-335 or Gibson Les Paul.

 Honeyman-Scott owned several acoustic guitars including a Gibson Dove, Martin D-28, and a Guild 12-string.
-Jimmy used Marshall 100-watt amplifiers and BOSS chorus, overdrive, and compressor effects pedals.
+He used Marshall 100-watt amplifiers and BOSS chorus, overdrive, and compressor effects pedals.